 Bunions Be Gone

 Bunions are a fear of every woman (and possibly human), especially dancers and not just from a pain standpoint.
-I have been in pointe shoes since the age of 9 and almost 30 years years later, I still insist on squeezing my feet into gorgeous sky high tango heels a couple times a week.
+I have been in pointe shoes since the age of 9 and almost 30 years later, I still insist on squeezing my feet into gorgeous sky-high tango heels a couple of times a week.
 Pain is not an issue, but my ego… oh my ego, is rather attached to the beauty of the feet I have been training for the last third of a century and bunions are….ugly.

 So let’s talk bunions.
 Bunions are created when the bursa at the head of the first metatarsal becomes inflamed.
 This inflammation can happen for a number of reasons, but most often it is created when the flexor hallucis brevis and adductor hallucis become tight and inflamed due to overuse, misuse, and improper footwear.
 The adductor hallucis is the muscle that pulls the big toe laterally towards the other 4.
 The adductor hallucis has oblique and transverse heads.
 The oblique head begins at the base of the 2nd, 3rd and 4th metatarsals and ends along with the flexor hallucis brevis at the lateral base of the big toe, think mid-arch to inside of the big toe.
 So if you are looking you at your foot, this head runs from the midline of the foot approximately 1 inch in front of the fleshy mound mound of the heel, diagonally to the inner bottom of the big toe.